 Core Courses

 How does public policy contribute to social justice?
-This course develops the skills and in-depth understanding of how public policy is shaped, influenced, and debated.
+This course intends to develop the skills and in-depth understanding of how public policy is shaped, influenced, and debated.
 Special attention is placed on examining power and politics by looking into the processes, institutions, and social forces involved in reproducing and legitimizing outcomes that we may deem desirable, necessary, or unacceptable from the local to the national and international.

-The first part in a two-course sequence, this course introduces students to basic statistical methods and their application to public service.
-The course covers the essential elements of descriptive statistics, univariate and bivariate statistical inference, and an introduction to multivariate analysis.
-This course will focus on both the theory and application of various statistical tools and an introduction to data visualization.
-The course will emphasize data analysis, using the software package, Stata.
-The course will also explore the pitfalls of policy claims made with data as well as how data can be harnessed to achieve equity.
-An emphasis will be placed on the practical applications of these methods in management and policy.
+This class introduces students to research methods and basic statistical analyses, with a focus on their application in public service.
+It covers the essentials of descriptive statistics, univariate and bivariate statistical inference, and introduces multivariate analysis.
+Students will learn the theoretical and practical applications of various statistical tools and data visualization.
+The course will also examine the ethical implications of data, pitfalls of policy claims made with data, and how data can be leveraged to promote equity.
+Emphasis will be placed on the practical applications of these methods in management and policy.

 The purpose of this course is for students – as managers in a world of increasingly scarce resources – to understand the challenges and responsibilities they have in terms of managing human capital.
 Students will learn how strategic human resource management is a critical system within an organization that can move any team towards excellence.
 The need to attract the best people – keep them motivated, engaged and able to make a significant contribution to achieving the organization’s mission- is fundamental to success.
 Managers are responsible for selecting their team, developing them, managing performance and ensuring that they are engaged and feel rewarded for their efforts.